 - a.
 After the assessment is completed, feedback should be shared with the dialysis facility staff as soon as possible.
-A feedback session held within a week of the assessment will be timely for sharing the information learned from the questionnaire. - b.
+A feedback session held within two to three weeks of the assessment will be timely for sharing the information learned from the questionnaire. - b.
 The feedback session is an educational session that can benefit all staff members, regardless of their role.
 Feedback sessions should assure that staff are knowledgeable about current ACIP recommendations and the facility's vaccination policies and procedures, including minimum intervals between vaccinations and potential contraindications. - c.
-Consider incorporating the feedback session into a staff meeting to identify the CQI strategies and actions to be taken. - d.
-As part of the feedback process, dialysis facility D-AFIX coordinators should share the following information with all dialysis facility staff: - Current vaccination data for the dialysis facility generated from the facility EMR.
-CROWNWeb data provided through the Network can also be used. - Results of the completed D-AFIX Vaccination Assessment Questionnaire. - Guidance on ways to make changes in response to questions answered "no" on the D-AFIX Vaccination Assessment Questionnaire forming the basis for the quality improvement action plan. - Review of disparity data and ways to narrow gaps between identified population groups. - e.
-It is also recommended that dialysis facility D-AFIX coordinators share any other information and resources that might be useful for improving vaccination rates, including translated materials.
-Resources could include: - Vaccine Information Statements (VIS) developed by the CDC - The most current ACIP schedule
+As part of the feedback process, D-AFIX coordinators should share the following information with all dialysis facility staff: - CROWNWeb vaccination data generated for the dialysis facility.

-- Vaccine-oriented educational materials for dialysis facility staff and patients from the CDC, the Immunization Action Coalition and the National Kidney Foundation - Informational materials contained on ESRD Network websites
+- Results of the completed D-AFIX Vaccination Assessment Questionnaire. - Guidance on ways to make changes in response to questions answered "no" on the D-AFIX Vaccination Assessment Questionnaire forming the basis for the CQI action plan. - Review of disparity data and ways to narrow gaps between identified population groups. - d.
+It is also recommended that D-AFIX coordinators share any other information and resources that might be useful for improving vaccination rates, including translated materials.
+Resources could include: - Vaccine Information Statements (VIS) developed by the CDC - The most current ACIP schedule - Vaccine-oriented educational materials for dialysis facility staff and patients from the CDC, the Immunization Action Coalition and the National Kidney Foundation - Informational materials contained on ESRD Network websites